impleri/item-skills/readme.md

 #### Deny Restriction Methods

 - `everything`: shorthand to apply the below "deny" abilities
-- `uncraftable`: the item is not craftable
+- `unproducible`: the item is not craftable
-- `hidden`: recipes using the item are hidden in REI/JEI
+- `unconsumable`: recipes using the item are hidden in REI/JEI
 - `unholdable`: the item cannot be picked up
 - `unidentifiable`: the item cannot be identified
 - `harmless`: the item cannot be used as a weapon (if applicable)